Lualaba Province

+Along with Haut-Katanga, Lualaba is in the Copperbelt of Central Africa.
+The Congo is only behind Chile, Peru, and China in the largest amount of copper produced globally.

 Former province

 Lualaba Province was separated from Katanga Province on 30 June 1963.
 Then, on 24 April 1966, it was united with Katanga Oriental to form Sud-Katanga Province, which was later merged back into Katanga.
 The President of Lualaba, from 1965 the governor, was Dominique Diur who held office from 23 September 1963 until 24 April 1966.